 Committee reviewed updated and/or revised Disclosure of Financial Interest Forms for the following members: Derrik Chrisler, Charlotte Crawford, Richard Merchant, and Carrie Roseamelia.
 The Committee was able to complete its review of these forms for each of these members without requiring additional information or clarification.

-Action: The committee deemed that going forward COI Forms should be distributed to Board Members immediately following the NYSARH Annual Conference and time should be scheduled for Claire to complete the 10-15 minute COI training; how to properly complete the form.
+Action: The committee deemed that going forward Disclosure Forms should be distributed to Board Members immediately following the NYSARH Annual Conference and time should be scheduled for Claire to complete the 10-15 minute COI training about the policy and how to properly complete the Disclosure Form.

-Action: Danielle will follow up with members who had not yet submitted a complete COI Form
+Action: Danielle will follow up with members who had not yet submitted a complete Disclosure Form

 Review of Composition and Recruitment Matrix